 Affective Simon.
 In this task, two lists of 36 pictures each, were presented in a counter balanced manner as either "repeated pictures" or "novel pictures."
 In the first four blocks, the 36 "repeated pictures" were presented four times in each block.
 In addition, half of this repeated set (18 pictures) was presented four times during the fifth block, and half during the sixth block.
 A set of 36 novel pictures were introduced, half (18 pictures) in the fifth and half in the sixth block.
 Thus, 18 repeated and 18 novel pictures were presented four times in the fifth and sixth blocks.
 We split the novel set and introduced it in the last two blocks in order to minimize the effects of surprise.
-Task was identical to the one is Experiment 1, except that in this experiment, in addition to using "positive" and "negative" as a response, we used "happy" and "sad" and "good" and "bad" in different blocks.
+Task was identical to the one is Experiment 1, except that in this experiment, in addition to using "positive" and "good" and "bad" in different blocks.
 Each pair was used twice during the experiment in a counter balanced manner to rule out semantic satiation.